stagenow/docs/edge/source/gettingstarted.md

 * For Xpert Mode, if First Error Termination is on, it only works if the ConditionMgr DSD is present in the profile.

+#### Check for software updates automatically
+Turn this setting on to display a message below the menu bar indicating when there is a new StageNow version available.

 ### Help
 This launches the StageNow user guide in the default browser.